codewithkyle/asset-manager/README.md

 ### asset-manager.config.js

-Note that the `publicDir` value should be a path accessible to the Service Worker.
+Note that the `publicDir` value should be a path relative to your projects root web directory and it should be accessible to the Service Worker (within it's scope).

 ```javascript
 module.exports = {